GemHunt/CoinSorter/README.md

 The end goal is a low cost system that can
 	handle, inspect, count, sort, and position small parts with local or remote control.
-For example a coin collector could use this to
+For example a coin collector could use this to,
-	semi-automatically sort coins in his basement at home from his smart phone while he is waiting in line at the bank to dump the last batch of coins he searched.
+	semi-automatically sort coins remotely,
+	in his basement at home,
+	from his smart phone,
+	while he is waiting in line at the bank, to dump the last batch of coins he searched.

 #CoinSorter Project:
 This program watches a directory for images to appear.